nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### 4.4 Listing all employees : `list`

-Shows a list of all persons in the address book.
+Shows a list of all employees in HR Helper.

 Format: `list`